agardnerIT/thekindkeptn/full-tour.md

 If you have just installed the kind keptn, [go here](first-steps.md) first to understand the out-of-the-box demo.

-The following tutorial was heavily influenced this [excellent JES PoC tutorial](https://github.com/christian-kreuzberger-dtx/keptn-job-executor-delivery-poc) by @christian-kreuzberger-dtx.
+The following tutorial was heavily influenced and expands upon this [excellent JES PoC tutorial](https://github.com/christian-kreuzberger-dtx/keptn-job-executor-delivery-poc) by @christian-kreuzberger-dtx.
 Thanks Christian for doing the hard work!

 ----